• Skip to main content

 • Equal parts water and coconut sugar

-How to tell if your blended sorbet mixture is the right consistency, and ready to freeze;
+How to tell if your blended sorbet mixture is the right consistency:

 1. If you've ever made your own homemade sorbet, your recipe most likely didn't call for an egg, and I think you'll be surprised when you find out this one does.
 However, it's not used as an ingredient.